photograph

 This is an excerpt from a paper presented at the American Conference for Irish Studies, 2022:

 The semiotic theory of iconic realism is the placement of a realistic iconic element within a realistic setting in which that element is not usually associated, to bring about the recognition of change that needs to occur in society.
 Throughout his novel, Ulysses, James Joyce illustrates iconic realism through cognitive dissonance by means of language that contains semantic components directly correlating with his characters and their settings.
-In turn, the readers interpret those linguistic features according to knowledge of the language and manner in which the semantic elements align with their personal experience.
+In turn, the readers interpret those linguistic features according to knowledge of the language and the manner in which the semantic elements align with their personal experience.

 The spirit of Joyce must navigate between what is expected of Leopold Bloom as a Jew and what his Dublin neighbors expect of him as an Irishman.
 This spirit first reveals itself in the chapter, entitled, "Telémachus" through Stephen Daedalus, as he experiences an internal conflict of his mother’s death, with visions of her appearing to him as did the ghost in Hamlet.
 This type of cognitive dissonance continues through the Homeric episodes.